Skip to main content

 Requirements may vary based on vehicle type and purchase method.

-Fees are set by regulation and are subject to change.
+Fees are set by regulation and subject to change.

-• Keep your registration card in the vehicle at all times
+Keep your registration card in the vehicle at all times and display plates and stickers as instructed.

 If your plates are mailed, delivery times may vary.